Click from the list below to navigate to that section of this guide for more information.

 - Check for a Damaged Ethernet Cable or ISP Issues

-Unplug the Ethernet cable from your recorder and connect it to another device, such as a laptop, to check the cable condition.
+Unplug the Ethernet cable from your recorder and connect it to another device, such as a computer, to check the cable condition.

 - If you have an Internet connection on your other device, this means that the Ethernet cable works.
 Plug the Ethernet cable back into the recorder.